restfulapi/restful-api/README.md

 Note that in order to conform to the strategy and for support for limiting methods exposed by a resource to operate correctly, all the api urls must conform to the pattern above.
 That is, 'show', 'update', and 'delete' methods are mapped to urls that have an even number of parts after the api prefix; 'list' and 'create' methods map to urls that have an odd number of parts after the api prefix.

-###Use of custom media types
+### Use of custom media types

 The plugin relies on custom media types to specify resource representations.
 For requests, the media type in the Content-Type header is used to identify the resource representation in the request body, in order to extract parameters from it to be passed to the resource's service.

 For media types representing json or xml content, it is strongly recommended that they end with either 'json' or 'xml' (e.g. 'application/json' or 'application/vnd.hedtech.v0+xml').
 Media types ending with 'json' or 'xml' will automatically have a Content-Type on responses of 'application/json' or 'application/xml'

-###Media type of responses
+### Media type of responses

 As a convenience to viewing responses in browsers or other tools without having to configure them for all custom media types used by an API, the controller defaults to setting the Content-Type header of responses to 'application/json', 'application/xml', or 'text/plain'.
 You can think of it as the Content-Type of the response identifies the format of the response body, but not the specific type of the representation contained within.
 The controller will choose the content type based on the media type of the response representation: 'application/json' for media types ending in 'json', 'application/xml' for types ending in 'xml', and 'text/plain' for anything else.
 You can explicity set what the content type header in a response containing a specific representation with the contentType option (see Configuring Resources).

 Successful responses generated by the plugin will always include a 'X-hedtech-Media-Type' header specifying the (versioned) media-type of the representation, e.g., 'application/vnd.hedtech.v0+json' or 'application/vnd.hedtech.minimal-thing.v0+xml'.
 Consumers of the API can use the X-hedtech-Media-Type header to determine how to perform data binding on the resource representation returned.

-###Media type of error responses
+### Media type of error responses

 If a request results in an error response, the Media Type will always be 'application/json' or 'application/xml', based on whether the Accept header in the request specified an xml or json format.
 If the Accept header could not be understood to request json or xml, then 'application/json' will be used for any data in the return body.

 Errors are not considered part of the resource representation, and do not have versioned or custom representations.

-###Media type of requests
+### Media type of requests

 The plugin uses the Content-Type header to determine the resource representation sent in a request body.
 It uses the Accept header to determine the type of resource representation that should be used in the response.
 The Content-Type and Accept headers on a request are not required to match.

 If your request body contains content in a particular charset, specify that in the Content-Type header.
 For example, if sending json using the UTF-8 charset, you may use a Content-Type header of "application/json; charset=UTF-8".
 If the charset is not specified, the default character set as determined by grails will apply.

-###Content negotiation on requests
+### Content negotiation on requests

 The plugin performs content negotiation for a request by parsing the Accept Header, taking any q-values into account.
 The plugin will then use the best known representation for the accepted type(s).

-For exmaple, for a request with an Accept Header of "application/xml;q=0.9,application/vnd.hedtech.v0+xml;q=1.0", the plugin would attempt to return the representation for 'application/vnd.hedtech.v0+xml', if one is configured.
+For example, for a request with an Accept Header of "application/xml;q=0.9,application/vnd.hedtech.v0+xml;q=1.0", the plugin would attempt to return the representation for 'application/vnd.hedtech.v0+xml', if one is configured.
 If not, it would attempt to return the representation for 'application/xml'.

 The controller also handles '*/*' values in the Accept Header.
 See [Media Type Range](#media-type-range) for details.

 Note that at present, the selection of representation is done based only on what representations are configured.
 If an error occurs when marshalling a response to that representation, the plugin does not fall back to the next best representation as specified by the Accept Header.
 This may change in future releases.

-#####JSON Array CSRF Protection
+##### JSON Array CSRF Protection

 JSON representations intended for internal use (e.g., using AJAX) may be configured with a 'jsonArrayPrefix' that will be added to the front of JSON Array content in the response.

 This prefix may be used to protect against [CSRF](https://www.owasp.org/index.php/Cross-Site_Request_Forgery_(CSRF)) attacks that are possible when using old browsers which allow redefining of the JavaScript Array constructor.
 Please see [http://haacked.com/archive/2008/11/20/anatomy-of-a-subtle-json-vulnerability.aspx/](http://haacked.com/archive/2008/11/20/anatomy-of-a-subtle-json-vulnerability.aspx/).